-The Union Finance Budget was announced without much in it for foreign investors.
+The Union Finance Budget is here without much in it for foreign investors.
 The economy remains a point of discussion with global financial institutions as recovery does not appear in the horizon.
-While India has not been directly hit by Coronavirus, it is feeling the effect in different sectors and somewhere in the overall economy as well.
+While Coronavirus has not directly hit India, it is feeling the effect in different sectors.
+And somewhere in the overall economy as well.

-Union Finance Budget Announced – In the Union Finance Budget, announced by the Union Finance Minister, Ms. Nirmala Sitharaman, the following proposals were made with respect to foreign investment:
+In the Union Finance Budget, by the Union Finance Minister, Ms. Nirmala Sitharaman, the following proposals were present with respect to foreign investment:

-- In order to incentivise the investment by the Sovereign Wealth Fund of foreign governments in the priority sectors, it was proposed to grant 100% tax exemption to their interest, dividend and capital gains income in respect of investment made in infrastructure and other notified sectors before March 31, 2024 and with a minimum lock-in period of 3 years.
+- In order to incentivise the investment by the Sovereign Wealth Fund of foreign governments in the priority sectors.
+A grant 100% tax exemption to their interest, dividend and capital gains income in respect of investment in infrastructure.Applicable before March 31, 2024, and with a minimum lock-in period of 3 years.

-- It was proposed to extend the period up to June 30, 2023 for lower rate of withholding of 5% under section 194LD of the Income Tax Act, 1961 (‘IT Act’) for interest payment to Foreign Portfolio Investors (FPIs) and Qualified Foreign Investors (QFIs) in respect of bonds issued by Indian companies and government securities.
+- It has also a proposal to extend the period up to June 30, 2023 for lower rate of withholding of 5% under section 194LD of the Income Tax Act, 1961 (‘IT Act’) for interest payment to Foreign Portfolio Investors (FPIs) and Qualified Foreign Investors (QFIs) in respect of bonds issued by Indian companies and government securities.

 - Non-availability of credit of Dividend Distribution Tax (DDT) to most of the foreign investors in their home country results in reduction of rate of return on equity capital for them.
-It was proposed to remove the DDT and adopt the classical system of dividend taxation under which the companies would not be required to pay DDT.
-The dividend shall be taxed only in the hands of the recipients at their applicable rate.
+It was proposed to remove the DDT and adopt the classical system of dividend taxation under which the companies need not pay DDT.
+The dividend will have tax only in the hands of the recipients at their applicable rate.